shatners-bassoon/JOSS_test/paper/paper.md

 # Operating principles
 The software is designed to be entirely controlled *via* the GUI window built using `PyQt5` [@willman2020overview], with the users constructing their experiments using the input fields and checkboxes in the corresponding experiment tab.
 A `CHECK` button for each tab executes an input parameter validation, guiding the user to invalid or incompatible inputs using dialogue boxes.
 A green `CHECK` button indicates to the user that their experiments are valid and ready to run.
 An example tab for rate-testing experiments with valid input parameters can be seen in \autoref{fig:rate_tab}.
 Universal parameters such as the OCP equilibration timescale, tolerance, and timeout threshold, together with more advanced experiment-specific features, are accessible through a software options menu.

-The program sequentially executes the queued experiments, handles real-time logging of raw data to individual experiment data files, and writes experiment progress information to a readable summary file for all queued experiments.
+The program sequentially executes the queued experiments, handles real-time logging of raw data to individual experiment data files, and writes experiment progress information to a human-readable summary file for all queued experiments.
 An example GUI seen when running cyclic voltammetry experiments, showing the real-time data visualisation options available to the user, is displayed in \autoref{fig:CV_GUI}.

 All experiments are written in a similar code layout, guided by the `PEP 8` standards [@van2001pep] and containing detailed comments, to facilitate users in modifying or adding experiments if required.
 The typical execution stack that handles the initialisation, running, and stopping of experiments is illustrated in \autoref{fig:flowchart}.